Kyle Tucker Player Props: Astros vs. Rangers

 Kyle Tucker At The Plate

-- Tucker has 14 hits and an OBP of .439, both of which are best among Houston hitters this season.
+- Tucker has 15 hits this season and a team-best OBP of .426.

-- He ranks 42nd in batting average, 19th in on base percentage, and 19th in slugging among qualifying hitters in MLB action.
+- Among qualifying hitters in MLB, he ranks 51st in batting average, 22nd in on-base percentage, and 28th in slugging.

-- Tucker has reached base via a hit in nine games this year (of 13 played), and had multiple hits in five of those games.
+- Tucker is batting .353 with one homer during his last games and is riding a four-game hitting streak.

+- In 71.4% of his games this season (10 of 14), Tucker has picked up at least one hit, and in five of those games (35.7%) he recorded more than one.

-- Tucker has picked up an RBI in 53.8% of his games this season, with more than one RBI in 38.5% of his games.
-He has also plated three or more runs in one contest.
+- Tucker has driven in a run in seven games this year (50.0%), including five games with more than one RBI (35.7%).
+He has also driven in three or more of his team's runs in one contest.

-- He has scored at least once four times this year (30.8%), including one multi-run game.
+- In four of 14 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.